slavaim/mac-notes/kernel_stack_overflow.md

 (unsigned long) $16 = 0x0000000000003ef0
 ```

-Check that at the bottom the call stack the stack has been depleted
+Check that at the bottom of the call stack the stack has been depleted

 ```
 (lldb) f 8